kohana/core/guide/kohana/modules.md

 		'userguide'  => MODPATH.'userguide',  // User guide and API documentation
 		));

+## Init.php

+When a module is activated, if an `init.php` file exists in the modules directory, it is included.
+This is the ideal place to have a module include routes or other initilazation necesarry for the module to function.
+The Userguide and Codebunch modules have init.php files you can look at.

+## How modules work

+A file in an enabled module is virtually the same as having that exact file in the same place in the application folder.
+The main difference being that it can be overwriten by a file of the same name in a higher location (a module enabled after it, or the application folder) via the [Cascading Filesystem](files).

 ## Creating your own module

 To create a module simply create a folder (usually in `DOCROOT/modules`) and place the files you want to be in the module there, and activate that module in your bootstrap.
 To share your module, you can upload it to [Github](http://github.com).
 You can look at examples of modules made by [Kohana](http://github.com/kohana) or [other users](#where-to-find-modules).